Overview

 In short-run bench tests comparing a budget Amazon Basics cable against a triple-shielded premium cable, the measured noise pickup at low frequencies (below 100 Hz) is essentially identical.
 This suggests that for typical car audio installations, cable routing and length have a greater practical impact on EMI pickup than shielding quality alone.

-This does not mean shielding is irrelevant — in extreme EMI environments or very long runs, better shielding may provide marginal benefit — but it should not be the first variable to optimize.
+This does not mean shielding is irrelevant.
+In extreme EMI environments or very long runs, better shielding may provide marginal benefit, but it should not be the first variable to optimize.
 Proper routing is more impactful.

 Routing Best Practices